Adam-S-Amir/VLC-Media-Web-Player/README.md

 # VLC-Media-Web-Player
 I made a VLC Media Player themed video and picture player.

+Getting ready for new release of MagnusWare 3.0
 ### Todo

 - [ ] Unblocked Youtube video player